 The South West Pacific Hydrographic Commission welcomed the support of the Capacity Building Fund which enabled greater participation from across the region in the 20th Commission meeting held in Wellington, New Zealand, February 2023.

-The South West Pacific Hydrographic Commission will continue to encourage IHO membership for Coastal States in the region.
+The South West Pacific Hydrographic Commission will continue to encourage IHO membership for Coastal states in the region.

 Recognising that travel to Monaco from the South West Pacific region can be prohibitively costly, the Commission understands that funds will not be made available by the IHO to enable in-person participation at the A3 Assembly.